noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 [Hmmm.
 What does this mean?
 Does that mean that Kaito-senpai is the strongest?]

-[It’s not me you should be naming there, it’s Bell who’s stronger…...
+[It’s not me you should be naming there, it’s Bell who’s stronger...
 More importantly, Bell.]

 [Guru?]